Wavesonics/SymSpellKt/README.md

 ### Performance

-The performance of the Kotlin implementation VS the Java implementation is about half as fast, it's possible there are more Kotlin specific optimizations that could improve this.
+The performance of the Kotlin implementation VS the Java implementation is about the same.
+Kotlin might be slightly better after a few optimizations I applied.

 ## SymSpell v6.6 (Bigrams)